 I examine the long-run impacts of low-skill biased technologies on incumbent workers and their children.
-The McKay Stitcher dramatically changed shoe production in the late 19th century by replacing skilled workers with machines and less-skilled workers, but it was licensed in a few counties and impacted workers in counties unevenly through the transportation network.
-The return to traditional shoemaking dropped substantially, in a model of occupation selection, with higher losses in future earnings in counties with higher ex ante import exposure to the counties that received licenses.
-For the first generation, incumbent shoemakers left traditional shoemaking and many took on new shoe factory positions for lower wages.
-There was no substantial adjustment through migration, however, despite opportunities for geographic mobility.
-For the second generation, after technological displacement, the children of more-exposed shoemakers did not pursue traditional shoemaking but were more likely to end up in shoe factory work.
-The children of shoemakers continued in lower income occupations and had lower wealth, relative to the children of craftsmen in similar ex ante labor market positions.
-There were enduring long-run impacts on shoemakers and their children, despite substantial geographic mobility and occupational mobility that might otherwise suggest long-run mitigation of technological displacement.
+The McKay Stitcher dramatically changed shoe production in the late 19th century by replacing skilled workers with machines and less-skilled workers, but it was licensed in a few counties and impacted workers unevenly through the transportation network.
+Incumbent shoemakers left traditional shoemaking for lower wages and did not migrate.
+The transfer of occupation from father to son was disrupted, and the children of shoemakers entered lower income occupations.
+New entrants to shoe factories came from poorer and less educated families.
+Using a model of occupation selection, I infer the change in life-time earnings implied by the impact of the technology on occupation exit.
+I find that the most exposed shoemakers and their children, despite the economy otherwise exhibiting substantial geographic mobility and occupational mobility that might have suggested long-run mitigation of those consequences.

 Greater exposure leads to:

 How do futures markets affect prices?
 We study an important historical event in order to shed light on this question: in 1865, the Chicago Board of Trade suddenly set up formal futures markets.
 We digitize weekly information on spot prices and storage for.
 Futures markets lead both prices and storage to fall in the short run, but prices recover within a year.
 We develop a model of forward-looking buyers and sellers with access to storage that can fit this pattern.